 U.S. carries out airstrikes in Syria after suspected Iranian drone kills American contractor and wounds 5 U.S. service members

-In a statement released late Thursday, Defense Secretary Lloyd Austin said U.S. Central Command forces retaliated with "precision airstrikes" against facilities in eastern Syria used by groups affiliated with Iran's Revolutionary Guard.
-The Defense Department said the intelligence community had determined the unmanned aerial vehicle was of Iranian origin.
+The Defense Department said the intelligence community had determined the unmanned aerial vehicle used in the attack was of Iranian origin.
+Two of the wounded U.S. service members were treated on site, while three others and the injured contractor were transported to medical facilities in Iraq, the Pentagon said.

-The Syrian Observatory for Human Rights, an opposition war monitor, reported that the American strikes killed six Iranian-backed fighters at an arms depot in the Harabesh neighborhood in the eastern city of Deir el-Zour.
-The Observatory, which relies on a network of local contacts in Syria, said U.S. bombing at a post near the town of Mayadeen killed another two fighters.
+The Syrian Observatory for Human Rights, an opposition war monitor, said the American strikes killed six Iranian-backed fighters at an arms depot in the eastern city of Deir el-Zour.
+The Observatory, which relies on a network of local contacts in Syria, said the U.S. also bombed an outpost near the town of Mayadeen, killing another two fighters.

+There were unconfirmed reports Friday morning that a new missile strike had targeted a U.S. base in the region, near the Al-Omar oil field in northeast Syria.
+Local media, including a pro-Iran outlet based in Lebanon, reported the strike.
+Photos and reports on social media suggested at least one missile had missed the intended target and hit homes in the region instead.
+There was no immediate confirmation from U.S. officials about a new strike targeting American forces or their allies.

 "As President Biden has made clear, we will take all necessary measures to defend our people and will always respond at a time and place of our choosing," Austin said.
 "No group will strike our troops with impunity."

-Austin said, "The United States took proportionate and deliberate action intended to limit the risk of escalation and minimize casualties."
+"The United States took proportionate and deliberate action intended to limit the risk of escalation and minimize casualties," Austin said.

 U.S. Army Gen. Michael "Erik" Kurilla, the head of the American military's Central Command, warned that American forces could carry out additional strikes if needed.
 "We are postured for scalable options in the face of any additional Iranian attacks," Kurilla said in a statement.

-The Reuters news agency reports that, in testimony to the House Armed Services Committee earlier on Thursday, Kurilla said Iran's drone fleet is now "the largest and most capable unmanned aerial vehicle force in the region."
+The Reuters news agency said that, in testimony to the House Armed Services Committee on Thursday, Kurilla said Iran's drone fleet had become "the largest and most capable unmanned aerial vehicle force in the region."

-The Pentagon said two of the wounded service members were treated on site, while three others and the injured contractor were transported to medical facilities in Iraq.

-Overnight, videos on social media purported to show explosions in Syria's Deir el-Zour, a strategic province that borders Iraq and contains oil fields.

 Iran's paramilitary Revolutionary Guard, which answers only to Supreme Leader Ayatollah Ali Khamenei, has been suspected of carrying out attacks with bomb-carrying drones across the wider Middle East.
 In recent months, Russia has begun using Iranian drones in its attacks on sites across Ukraine as part of its war on Kyiv.
 Iran has denied being responsible for these attacks, though Western nations and experts have tied components in the drones back to Tehran.